Don't Curb Your Enthusiasm.

 Our journey began when co-Founders, Hayel and Ndu, met at their beloved University of Manchester.

-But what we noticed was that the discussions we were having were a far cry from the lazy depiction of people of our age in contemporary media.
-We were young, politically engaged, motivated and aspirational.
+"University was a surprise - a far cry from the lazy depiction of young people in contemporary media.
+We often found ourselves amongst friends, passionately debating the issues affecting both us and the world at large.
+We were young, politically engaged, motivated and aspirational."

-So off we went to the Arndale Centre with all the remaining student loan we had, and went to Curry's for the best (and cheapest) camera that would allow us to capture the voices, thoughts and feelings of students in and around Manchester.
+So, off we went with what little was left of our student loans, to Curry's, for the best (cheapest) camera that would allow us to capture the voices, thoughts and feelings of students.
 We left with a Nikon D3100 and no idea on how to operate it.

-Our first upload to the channel occurred in September 2013 once we had both graduated.
-We were back in London, away from a campus environment but with a camera and a desire to continue exploring the stories that make up youth culture in the UK.
-So we decided to build a platform which does just that, initially through the vehicle of spoken word.
-We reached out to hundreds and thousands of spoken word poets up and down the UK, often getting no response, but also receiving a lot of support for what we were trying to do and the channel quickly became the go-to platform for youth voices and opinion.
+Our first upload to the channel was in September 2013.
+We were back in London, away from a campus environment, but equipped with a camera and the desire to continue exploring youth culture in the UK.
+We decided to build a platform that does just that.
+The channel quickly became the go-to platform for youth voices.

-We like to say that we create video content that forces people to interact in weird and imaginative ways, exploring their stories, culture and identity.
-With an audience which is 90% under the age of 34, we work with brands and businesses to give them a place at the heart of youth culture through insight (truly understanding their desired audience) and as important, creating sick video content.
+That's it.
+That's how we went from the sleepless nights of student life, to the insomnia of entrepreneurship.
+With an audience 90% under the age of 34, we feel very lucky to work with brands and businesses to give them a place at the heart of youth culture through insight-led video content.